DavidZagorski/raintree_test/README.md

 ChargeUnits - Metric of how many billable procedures/multiples of a procedure were performed.<br> PaidToCharges - Payments.<br>
-AdjustedByExpected - Charges that are written off for various reasons.<br> NewPatients - Number of patients who had their first visit.
+AdjustedByExpected - Charges that are written off for various reasons.<br> NewPatients - Number of patients who had their first visit. <br>
 Visits - Total visits.<br>

 Table explanation: